Table of Contents

-Below, we’ll guide you through the process of setting up Dropbox and Transifex Zaps.
+Below, we’ll guide you through setting up Dropbox and Transifex Zaps.
 However, the beauty of Zapier is that it’s flexible.
 You can use the supported triggers and actions to create similar Zaps connected to other services (e.g., HipChat or Box) or create something totally new.

 Sending new files from Dropbox to Transifex

-If you store spreadsheets and documents that you wish to translate on Dropbox, then you can use Zapier to automatically upload new and updated files to Transifex while automatically sending completed translations back to Dropbox.
+Suppose you store spreadsheets and documents that you wish to translate on Dropbox.
+In that case, you can use Zapier to automatically upload new and updated files to Transifex while automatically sending completed translations back to Dropbox.

 Please note that the procedure described here needs to be repeated for each directory in Dropbox or each project in Transifex.
 A single zap can be used to push multiple source files within the same Dropbox directory to Transifex.

-1. For this Zap, we’ll first set up a trigger based on an event in Dropbox (a new file is added).
-Then we’ll set up an action (uploading the file to Transifex) to take place in Transifex whenever that event occurs.
-You can follow these steps to send files from other services to Transifex
+1. We’ll first set up a trigger for this Zap based on an event in Dropbox (a new file is added).
+Then, we’ll set up an action (uploading the file to Transifex) to take place in Transifex whenever that event occurs.
+You can follow these steps to send files from other services to Transifex.

 2. Setting up the Dropbox trigger (aka creating a new Zap)